phenotypic/homebridge-web-motion/README.md

 ## Description

-This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based motion sensor to Apple's [HomeKit](http://www.apple.com/ios/home/).
+This [homebridge](https://github.com/nfarina/homebridge) plugin exposes web-based motion sensors to Apple's [HomeKit](http://www.apple.com/ios/home/).
 Using HTTP requests, you can update the plugin with real-time sensor information.
-The plugin achieves this by setting up a listen server which listens for changes in state from your device and then feeds them real-time into HomeKit.
+The plugin achieves this by setting up a listen server which listens for changes in state from your devices and then feeds them real-time into HomeKit.

 ## Installation